meesum-Ali/school-management-system/QUICK_START_CHECKLIST.md

 # Quick Start Checklist: Adding New Modules

 This is a practical, step-by-step checklist for adding new features to the school management system.
+Nginx serves the Next.js 16 frontend and proxies API requests to the backend.
 Follow this when adding any new module (Teacher Portal, Student Portal, Attendance, etc.).

 ---